These 'frequently asked questions' relating to general first year physics may help you too.

-Yes … but not at first-year level.
-If you are interested in pursuing Astronomy then study Physics and Maths to prepare for Astronomy subjects at higher year levels.
+Yes, a general first year subject in Astronomy is offered in second semester, From the Solar to the Cosmos (PHYC10008).
+If you are interested in pursuing Astronomy then you are advised to study Physics and Maths to prepare for Astronomy subjects at higher year levels.
 The interdisciplinary subject Introduction to Life, Earth and Universe (MULT 10011) includes some components that would interest students with a strong interest in astronomy.

 10. Does the School of Physics offer any other subjects at first year level?